ballerina-platform/module-ballerina-ftp/docs/spec/spec.md

 ```
 ## 4. Listener
 The `ftp:Listener` is used to listen to a remote FTP location and trigger a `WatchEvent` type of event when new
 files are added to or deleted from the directory.
-The `fileResource` function is invoked when a new file is added
+The `onFileChange` function is invoked when a new file is added
 and/or deleted.
 ### 4.1.
 Configurations
 * When initializing the `ftp:Listener`, following configurations can be provided.